Jinzang/App-Followme/README.md

     cat templates/page.htm

-Edit the existing pages in your site to have all the section comments in this template.
+Edit an existing page on your site to have all the section comments in this template.
+In the template shipped with this package there are three section
+names: meta, primary, and secondary.
+The meta section is in the html header and contains the page metadata, although it may also contain other content tht varies between pages.
+The primary section contains the page content that is maintained by you.
+None of this package's modules will change it.
+The secondary section contains content that is updated by the modules in this package and you will not normally change it.

+After you edit a single page, you can place the App::Followme::EditSections module in the configuration file, as described in the next section.
+If you then run followme, it will modify the other pages on your website to match the page you have edited.
+Then remove the EditSections module from the configuration file.

 # CONFIGURATION